Virginia Satir: Career as a therapist

 After graduating social work school, Satir began working in private practice.
 She met with her first family in 1951, and by 1955 was working with Illinois Psychiatric Institute, encouraging other therapists to focus on families instead of individual patients.
 By the end of the decade she had moved to California, where she cofounded the Mental Research Institute (MRI) in Palo Alto, California.
-MRI received a grant from NIMH in 1962, allowing them to begin the first formal family therapy training program ever offered; Satir was hired as its Training Director.
+MRI received a grant from NIMH in 1962, allowing them to begin the first formal family therapy training program ever offered; Satir was hired as its training director.

-Innovation

-Satir's skills and views about the important role the family has and its connection to an individual's problems and/or healing process, led her into becoming a renowned therapist.
+Satir's skills and views about the important role the family has and its connection to an individual's problems and/or healing process led her into becoming a renowned therapist.

-One of Satir's most novel ideas at the time, was that the "presenting issue" or "surface problem" itself was seldom the real problem; rather, how people coped with the issue created the problem."
+One of Satir's most novel ideas at the time was that the "presenting issue" or "surface problem" itself was seldom the real problem; rather, how people coped with the issue created the problem.
 Satir also offered insights into the particular problems that low self-esteem could cause in relationships.
-In addition to Satir’s influence in human sciences, she helped establish organizations with the purpose of educating therapists around the world and granting them with resources to help families and clients.
+In addition to Satir's influence in human sciences, she helped establish organizations with the purpose of educating therapists around the world and granting them with resources to help families and clients.

 Long interested in the idea of networking, Satir founded two groups to help individuals find mental health workers or other people who were suffering from similar issues to their own.
-In 1970, she organized "Beautiful People," which later became known as the "International Human Learning Resources Network."
+In 1970, she organized Beautiful People, which later became known as the International Human Learning Resources Network.
 In 1977 she founded the Avanta Network, which was renamed to the Virginia Satir Global Network in 2010.

-Recognition

 Two years later, Satir was appointed to the Steering Committee of the International Family Therapy Association and became a member of the advisory board for the National Council for Self-Esteem.

 She has also been recognized with several honorary doctorates, including a 1978 doctorate in Social Sciences from the University of Wisconsin–Madison.